 Former EastEnders star Wendy Richard has died at the age of 65.

-The actress revealed in an interview with The Sunday Express in October that she was battling breast cancer for a third time.
-She told the paper that the reoccurrence was terminal, having metastasized to her kidney and bones.
+The actress revealed in an interview with The Sunday Express in October that she was battling breast cancer for a third time, noting that the reoccurrence was terminal, and had metastasized to her kidney and bones.

-The one-time sitcom favourite previously battled breast cancer in 1996 and 2002, but said drugs she was prescribed this time around had hastened her decline.
+The sitcom favourite previously battled the disease in 1996 and 2002, but said drugs she was prescribed this time around had hastened her decline.

 “If anything, they did more damage than good so my health has really deteriorated.
 Now I have a cancerous growth on my right kidney and the cancer has spread to my bones.
 It’s more aggressive this time, unfortunately, and has spread to the top of my spine and left ribs.” – Wendy Richard speaking in October.